11 Questions Landlords Have About Energy Performance Certificates

 The UK government has committed to a long term plan to improve the energy efficiency performance standards of homes across the UK.
 With this aim in mind, they introduced the Energy Performance Certificate in 2018 and have set ambitious targets for all private renting landlords to hit before 2030.

 Landlords in England and Wales currently need to achieve an E grade in order to legally rent out their property.
-However, they will need to upgrade the EPC on their rental properties to a Band C or above by 2025 for new tenancies and all tenancies by 2030.
+However, they will need to upgrade the EPC on their domestic rental properties to a Band C or above by 2030.

-The intention is to help the UK achieve its ambitious carbon-neutral goals.
-For landlords, a better EPC rating means their properties will be more appealing to news renters as it will allow them to save money on energy bills helping reduce expensive vacancy periods.
+The intention is to help the UK achieve its ambitious 2050 carbon-neutral goals.
+For landlords, a better EPC rating also means their properties will be more appealing to new renters as it will allow them to save money on energy bills helping reduce expensive vacancy periods.

 You can download the Governments guidance on minimum energy standards here.